 A Master's degree in the discipline is required.
-Applicants without a Master's degree must apply to the M.A. program first and indicate the Ph.D. as their final degree goal.
-Because our M.A./Ph.D. program is fully integrated, students entering at the M.A. level can progress internally and non-competitively to the Ph.D. program given satisfactory academic progress.
+As our MA is not designed to be a terminal degree, applicants without a Master's degree should still choose the Ph.D. application when applying to the MA/Ph.D program.
+Because our MA/Ph.D. program is fully integrated, students entering at the MA level can progress internally and non-competitively to the Ph.D. program given satisfactory academic progress.

 - Coursework.
 Total of 65 graded credits of coursework required, up to 10 of which may be transferred in from another institution; may include all credits from an M.A. in English Language & Literature from UW